All at Sea (1935 film)

 All at Sea is a 1935 British comedy film directed by Anthony Kimmins and starring Googie Withers, Tyrell Davis and Rex Harrison.
-Its plot follows a young man who falls in love during a cruise, and takes up a false identity as a famous writer to impress her.
+It was written by Charles Bennett, Ian Hay and Kimmins based on Hay's 1931 play Mr Faint-Heart and was made as a quota quickie by Fox Film at Wembley Studios.
+The plot follows a young man who falls in love during a cruise, and takes up a false identity as a famous writer to impress her.

-Made as a quota quickie by Fox Film at Wembley Studios, it is an adaptation of the 1931 play Mr Faint-Heart by Ian Hay.
+Preservation status

+The British Film Institute National Archive holds a collection of stills but no film or video materials.

 Premise

-When mild mannered Joe (Tyrell Davis) comes into an inheritance, he leaves his job as a clerk, and embarks on a sea cruise.
+When mild mannered Joe comes into an inheritance, he leaves his job as a clerk, and embarks on a sea cruise.
 Posing as a successful writer, Joe attracts various attractive women to him on the voyage, but his deceptions start to land him in trouble.